tbreuss/pdo/README.md

 // outputs {"Banana":250,"Lemon":25}
 ```

-Run a query with an IN clause and placeholders, return the resulting PDOStatement, and fetch grouped data.
+Run a query with an IN clause and placeholders, return the resulting PDOStatement, and fetch all rows grouped by color from the result set.

 ```php
 $sql = "SELECT color, name FROM fruits WHERE color IN (?)
 ORDER BY name";